Texas Endovascular Logo

 713.587.6396 HOUSTON

-Genicular Artery Embolization (GAE) treatment
+Genicular Artery Embolization (GAE) Treatment in Houston & Dallas

-Genicular Artery Embolization (GAE) treatment
+Genicular Artery Embolization (GAE) Treatment in Houston & Dallas

 Knee osteoarthritis is a progressive joint condition that can cause chronic pain, stiffness, and limited mobility, making everyday activities increasingly difficult.